Che Kung Temple: Birthday of Che Kung

 Che Kung festival or the Birthday of Che Kung is the day when people celebrate the birth of Che Kung.
-On this day, people, especially Hong Kongers, would like to go to Che Kung Temple and worship Che Kung.
+On this day, people, especially Hong Kong residents, go to Che Kung Temple and worship Che Kung.
 Che Kung was a military commander in Southern Song dynasty.
-He protected the Emperor Bing of Song to escape Mongol invaders and considered as loyalty to the emperors.
+He protected the Emperor Bing of Song to escape Mongol invaders and is considered as loyal to the emperors.

 The real birthday of Che Kung is 2 January in the Chinese lunar calendar.
 Nevertheless, people prefer the next day to celebrate his birthday.